shivajiva101/KlipperWrt/README.md

 	```

-- Follow the prompted instructions and wait for everything to be installed
+- Follow the prompted instructions and wait for everything to be installed.
+If the script exits before installation is complete, complaining about missing resources, try running it again.
 - You can remove the scripts, if you want, when done: `rm -rf /root/*.sh`

 - When done and rebooted use `http://openwrt.local` or `http://<your-box-ip>` to access the Klipper client.
 Depending on your network configuration the no-ip may work, but the ip will always connect, providing nginx is up and running!

 #### Setting up your `printer.cfg`
-- put your `printer.cfg` inside `/root/klipper_config`
+- Use Mainsail or Fluidd to upload your `printer.cfg` Or use your method of choice to place it in `/root/printer_data/config`
 - delete these blocks from your `printer.cfg`: `[virtual_sdcard]`, `[display_status]`, `[pause_resume]` since they're included inside `fluidd.cfg`/ `mainsail.cfg`
 - add these lines inside your `printer.cfg` depending on your klipper client (mainsail/fluidd):
 - **Fluidd:**